u-boot/u-boot/tools/binman/binman.rst

     When writing symbols into a binary, the value of that symbol is assumed to be relative to the base address of the binary.
 This allow the binary to be loaded in memory at its base address, so that symbols point into the binary correctly.
-In some cases the binary is in fact not yet in memory, but must be read from storage.
+In some cases, the binary is in fact not yet in memory, but must be read from storage.
 In this case there is no base address for the symbols.
     This property can be set to 0 to indicate this.
 Other values for symbols-base are allowed, but care must be taken that the code which uses